-Our instructor, Mr Mike Lowe, opened Tiger Taekwon-Do in October 1985 as a privately owned club open to the public.
+Our instructor, Mr Mike Lowe, opened Tiger Taekwon-Do in October 1985 as a privately owned public club.

-We are mostly a group of individuals but we currently have a small number of families with two or more from the same family training together.
+We are mostly a group of individuals but we also have a number of families training together.

 Our club caters for young and older members of the community.
 The minimum age is four years while there is no maximum.

-We are currently kid heavy with the youngest four and oldest 13.
-While the kids lend an air of youthful exuberance and vitality, the handful of ancients, with Mr Lowe being the most ancient of all, balances things with their wisdom and experience.
+We are currently kid heavy with the youngest five and oldest 13.
+While the kids lend an air of youthful exuberance and vitality, the handful of ancients, with Mr Lowe claiming seniority, balance the atmosphere with their wisdom and experience.

-Our students come to us with a wide range of reasons to train including learning self-defence, developing self-confidence and improving physical fitness.
-The younger students may not realise it, but learning about good character and how we develop it is just as important as learning to kick and punch.
+Our students come to us with a wide range of reasons to train including having fun, learning self-defence, developing self-confidence and improving physical fitness.
+The younger students may not realise it, but learning how to develop good character in our lessons is just as important as learning to kick and punch.

-As students gain proficiency with their skills and knowledge we offer the opportunity for them to advance their rank by taking belt tests.
+As students gain proficiency with their skills and knowledge, we then offer them the opportunity advance their rank by taking belt tests called gradings.